 What is the Philip Project?

-The Philip Project is a Friends International discipleship course for Christian international students and professionals, and will be running in Southampton from October 2016 to June 2017.
-You can download our leaflet here 2016-17 with all the details.
+The Philip Project is a Friends International discipleship course for Christian international students and professionals, and will be running in Southampton from October 2020 to June 2021, over the course of ten Saturdays (approx one a month).

 How does it work?